-H-1.b.1.
-If the person whose termination or fixed-term suspension is proposed is a member of the Committee, he or she shall withdraw until his or her case is completed.H-1.b.2.
-Any member of the Committee who feels in his or her own judgment that he or she cannot participate impartially in a particular case shall withdraw for the duration of the case.
+- H-1.b.2.
+Any member of the Committee who feels in his or her own judgment that he or she cannot participate impartially in a particular case shall withdraw for the duration of the case. - H-1.b.3.

-H-1.b.3.
 Vacancies because of one or two withdrawals shall be filled by faculty members chosen by the remaining members of the Committee.
-If there are more than two vacancies because of withdrawals, all of the vacancies shall be filled by faculty members elected by the Faculty from nominees of the Committee on Advancement and Tenure in a number equal to twice the number to be elected.
+If there are more than two vacancies because of withdrawals, all of the vacancies shall be filled by faculty members elected by the Faculty from nominees of the Committee on Advancement and Tenure in a number equal to twice the number to be elected. - H-1.c.

-H-1.c.
 The Committee on Tenure shall promptly appoint an Investigating Committee of five faculty members on academic tenure, one of whom shall be chosen from among three nominated by the individual under investigation, one of whom shall be chosen from among three nominated by the President, and one of whom shall be chosen from among three nominated by the Committee on Advancement and Tenure.
-The Investigating Committee shall choose its own chair.

-H-1.d.
-The Investigating Committee shall investigate the charges, hold hearings, and make recommendations as follows:
+The Investigating Committee shall choose its own chair. - H-1.d.
+The Investigating Committee shall investigate the charges, hold hearhearhecs, less than suspension or termination would be more appropriate, it will so recommend in its report, with supporting reasons.